yassinhc/Building_digital/assessment.md

 # Software architecture

-[ ] I follow the clean code rules.
+[X] I follow the clean code rules.

-[ ] I use and document some design patterns in my project.
-Examples
+[X] I use and document some design patterns in my project.
+Examples: composite pattern in Area class with Subarea